 This week's Real Food is incredibly high in Vitamin A, takes well to vertical farming and one cup of it contains just 20 calories.
 Also known as pak choi or joy choy, bok choy is not just the delectably crunchy main ingredient in kimchi -- it's a nutrious early spring green that goes from refrigerator to stir-fry in ten minutes flat!

-Few vegetables are as beautiful as fiddleheads, the shoots of various species of fern.
-The type of fiddlehead most commonly seen here on the East Coast are bright green, with tightly coiled heads delicately curled like the scroll of a violin.
+Here on the East Coast, beautiful fiddleheads are bright green, their tightly coiled heads delicately curled like the scroll of a violin.
 With a flavor slightly reminiscent of asparagus, but somehow also nutty and pleasantly bitter, fiddleheads are a delicious reminder that the doldrums of winter are finally over.